mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 interpreter = &static_interpreter;
 {% endhighlight %}

 Let's create an instance of `AllOpsResolver` that allows TFLite Micro to use all the operation it needs to run inference.
-And then we create the interpreter, by providing it our model handler, the Arena handler, the ops handler, and the error reporting handler (so that it can print error messages).
+And then we create the interpreter, by providing it our model handler, the arena pointer, the ops handler, and the error reporting handler (so that it can print error messages).

 {% highlight javascript linenos %}
 // Allocate memory from the tensor_arena for the model's tensors.